 Not all muxes express their identities the same way.
 Some dress as women and take hormones to change their bodies.
 Others favor male clothes.
 What they share is that the community accepts them; many in it believe that muxes have special intellectual and artistic gifts.

-Robin B. pointed us to a slide show at NPR.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Robin B. pointed us to a slide show at NPR.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.